Genentech/battery/README.md

 See example/shiny-app.R for simple shiny app that you can run to test battery R pacakge.

+## Events

+Nice feature of battery is that create structure for events, just like in AngularJS (which batter is inspired by) you can call `$emit` and `$broadcast` methods to send events to parets and to all children.
+Future versions may have notion of services but right now to send to siblings you need to emit the event to parent and in parent broadcast the event it all children.

 # Testing Components

 when testing Components you can use this mocks instead of running whole shiny app.
 So you can